 - Requires special equipment for handling and transporting

-- Precast piles are heavy and require machinery to transport and move around the site
+- Precast piles are heavy and need machinery to transport and move around the site

-- Pile length may be limited due to storage or transportation
+- The length of the pile may be limited due to storage or transportation

 - High initial cost